Last updated: May 4, 2026

 How to Start a Hair Salon in Vermont (Step by Step)

-- Apprenticeship: Complete 2,000 hours of supervised practical training under a licensed cosmetologist through a Board-approved apprenticeship program.
-Contact the OPR for the list of approved apprenticeship programs.
+Complete 2,000 hours of supervised practical training under a licensed Vermont cosmetologist through a Board-approved apprenticeship program.
+Contact the Vermont OPR at 802-828-1134 for the current list of approved apprenticeship sponsors.
+Apprenticeships typically take 12-18 months and offer the advantage of earning while learning, though the total hour requirement is double the school-based path.

-After completing your training hours, you must pass two exams administered by PCS (PSI/Prov), the Vermont OPR’s contracted exam provider:
+After completing your training hours, schedule and pass both exams administered by Vermont OPR’s contracted exam vendor:

-- Written examination: Covers cosmetology theory, sanitation principles, chemistry of hair and skin services, and Vermont Board rules and regulations.
+- Written examination: Covers cosmetology theory, sanitation and infection control, chemistry of hair and skin services, and Vermont Board rules and regulations.

-- Practical examination: Hands-on demonstration of core cosmetology skills evaluated by a proctor.
+- Practical examination: Hands-on demonstration of core cosmetology skills evaluated by an examiner.

 Both exams are required.
-Contact the Vermont OPR at 802-828-1134 or visit sos.vermont.gov/barbers-cosmetologists for current exam scheduling information and fees.
+Contact Vermont OPR for current exam scheduling and fees:

 Step 3: Apply for Your Individual Cosmetologist License